waynema/mobile_appium/README.md

     It's easy to integrate the appium ruby cucumber tests into the CI tools like Jenkins.
     Setup the Ruby environment with the Jenkins user and install the necessary plugins like cucumber and cucumber reports etc and specify the appropriate commands in the tool.
-The jJnkins CI run reports will be displayed after each run.
+The Jenkins CI run reports will be displayed after each run.